 Factual Reporting: MIXED

 Founded in 2015 by Christian Televangelist James Robison and not confused with Al Jazeera’s program called the Stream.
 The Stream is an online news and opinion website that is overtly Christian.
 According to their about page, “The Stream is a national daily championing freedom, smaller government, and human dignity.
 Offering both original content and the best from across the web, The Stream challenges the worst in the mainstream media while offering a rich and lively source for breaking news, inspiration, analysis, and entertainment.”

 Funded by / Ownership

-The website is owned by Life Outreach International Association of Churches, Inc., which routinely has an annual income over $50 million per year.
+The website is owned by Life Outreach International Association of Churches, Inc., which routinely has over $50 million annually.
 These primarily come from individual donations.

 Analysis / Bias

-Overall, we rate The Stream a moderate Conspiracy website based on promotion of right-wing conspiracies and a strong Pseudoscience site for promotion of climate change denial and creationism, as well as non-scientific information regarding homosexuality.
-(D. Van Zandt 12/9/2016) Updated (8/9/2019)
+Overall, we rate The Stream a moderate Conspiracy website based on the promotion of right-wing conspiracies and a strong Pseudoscience site for the promotion of climate change denial and creationism, as well as non-scientific information regarding homosexuality.
+(D. Van Zandt 12/9/2016) Updated (01/08/2023)

 Last Updated on January 8, 2023 by Media Bias Fact Check